pytroll/pytroll/web/source/index.rst

 * pygranules_ for validating, fetching and scheduling satellite data granules
 * trollbufr_ for reading BUFR files

+Satellites supported (imager instruments) at the moment by the reader/processor modules include:

+ - Meteosat series (tested with 7, 8, 9, 10, 11)
+ - GOES series, in HRIT/LRIT format (tested with 11, 12, 13, 15, 16)
+ - MTSAT series, in HRIT/LRIT format (tested with 1R, 2)
+ - Himawari 8 & 9, in HRIT/LRIT format
+ - Himawari 8 & 9, standard format (satpy_ only)
+ - Electro L, in HRIT/LRIT format (tested with N1)
+ - NOAA series, in AAPP, GAC and LAC format (tested with TIROS-N to NOAA-19)
+ - Metop-A/B, in EPS 1a and 1b format
+ - Aqua and Terra MODIS, in hdf-eos format
+ - Suomi NPP, in SDR hdf5 format
+ - TerraSAR-X
+ - Radarsat-2 SAR
+ - COSMO-SkyMed SAR
+ - Sentinel-1 SAR
+ - Sentinel-2 MSI
+ - Sentinel-3 SLSTR & OLCI
+ - FY-3 viir
+ - GCOM-W1 AMSR2 in hdf5 format

+See also `satpy documentation pages`_ for a list of file formats supported by satpy_.

 .. _`Pytroll tutorial`: https://docs.google.com/presentation/d/1-ast62mC7X0z7504gSJCthRnQP-8LrU0Pz_CNxUx0Ag/edit#slide=id.p
 .. _DMI: http://www.dmi.dk